 The Neural Search Difference

 This is what separates Exa from traditional search APIs.
 On the WebWalker benchmark (complex multi-hop retrieval), Exa scores 81% versus Tavily’s 71%.
 On multilingual queries (MKQA), the gap widens to 70% vs 63%.
-The p95 latency is 1.4–1.7 seconds versus Tavily’s 3.8–4.5 seconds.
+Exa’s fast search mode now delivers sub-200ms latency — a major improvement over the previous 1.4–1.7 second p95, and dramatically faster than Tavily’s 3.8–4.5 seconds.

 Exa also returns “query-dependent highlights” — instead of sending the entire page content, it extracts the passages most relevant to your specific query.
 This cuts token usage 50–75% while improving RAG accuracy, because you’re not feeding your LLM five pages of text to find one relevant paragraph.